CleverRaven/Cataclysm-DDA/doc/tutorial_mapping.md

 and then when I want to check it out, I go to the debug menu, edit overmap terrain, press 't', press '/' and type 'erke' and see my new terrain.

 TK: Writing ongoing

+# Tutorial 2: a complex multitile map.
+Okay, you have the basics now, I hope.
+Let's get going on something real.
+We're going to make a map that spans two overmap tiles and three z-levels.
+It will use *nested mapgen* to place a *chunk* -
+## What's a chunk?
+What do you mean "what's a chunk"?
+We talked about this back in the introduction.
+### No we didn't, you said you'd explain later.
+Oh...
+I guess I did.
+OK.
+Chunks and nested mapgen.

+Nested mapgen is kinda what it sounds like, but I know that's not a very good explanation.
+Basically, you can tell the mapgen file to call up *another* mapgen file, typically a smaller one, inside of it.
+That smaller map is called a **chunk**.
+Why do this?
+Oh, only because it's *awesome*. generated
+When you call a chunk, you call it by its mapgen ID.
+If you have more than one chunk with the same ID, the game *selects a random one from the list*.
+Pause for a second and let that sink in: you can make buildings that are hollow shells of walls, put each room in a nested mapgen file, and have it mix and match rooms!
+This is a slick, easy way to create simple procedurally generated maps.
+Not only that, but each chunk has its own mapgen file, so it can use a different palette too.
+That's a surprisingly helpful trick to keep reusing common letters ...
+W can mean washing machine in the laundry room, water tank in the garage, and wardrobe in the bedroom.

+You can use chunks to make identical variants of maps with a chance for a rare spawn.
+Make a safe room that spawns with an NPC sometimes, an active turret others.
+Make a wall that is intact in some versions of the building, blown apart in the cataclysm in others.
+The possibilities are totally endless.

+TK writing ongoing.